 Banks and credit card issuers—like Visa, MasterCard, American Express and Discover—don’t require collateral before giving consumers traditional credit cards.
 They grant credit cards to consumers based on the consumer’s creditworthiness or credit score.
 This makes those credit cards a form of unsecured debt.
 They’re called unsecured credit cards—or just credit cards—to most of us.

 The exception is secured credit cards, which do require collateral in the form of a deposit before a bank or issuer gives consumers one of those cards.
 With a secured card, you’re usually limited to charging no more than the amount of your deposit.
 Although there are exceptions.
-For instance, the Capital One® Secured Mastercard® will give a credit limit of $200 for a security deposit of $49, $99, or $200, determined based on your creditworthiness.

 Your credit limit for a traditional credit card is based on your credit score and is determined by the bank or issuer.
 Your limit may or may not be an amount you can afford to repay if you charge the full limit at once.
 Credit card issuers count on you to manage your spending habits, so can repay that debt.